Predicting Stellar Parameters of Massive Stars from Light Curves with Machine Learning: Methods

 The IACOB database currently contains high-resolution spectra of O and B-type stars from the HERMES \citep{raskin2011} and FIES \citep{telting2014} spectrographs.
 For O stars with at least one high-resolution spectrum, we used the stellar parameters derived following the methodologies outlined in \cite{holgado2018}.
 This approach involves using the {\sc iacob-broad} \citep{Simon-Diaz2014} tool to measure line-broadening parameters, such as the projected rotational velocity {$v$\,sin\,$i$} and macroturbulence, through a combined Fourier transform and goodness-of-fit analysis.
 Subsequently, the {\sc iacob-gbat} \citep{Simon-Diaz2011} tool and a grid of FASTWIND models \citep{puls2005} is employed to determine atmospheric parameters, including effective temperature, gravity, helium abundance, among others.
 A key strength of this methodology is that it ensures a homogeneous and consistent analysis across many O stars while retaining a semi-automatic component.
 Despite the high level of automation, a final visual inspection is required to validate the results and account for peculiarities that classic automated algorithms might overlook.
 After applying this full process, we obtained a sample of 257 O-type stars with detailed stellar parameter information from IACOB.
 The complete IACOB catalog will be available at \url{https://research.iac.es/proyecto/iacob/iacobcat/}.

 We then combined TESS light curves with their corresponding stellar parameters derived from IACOB by cross-matching their TIC IDs, producing a dataset restricted to stars present in both datasets.
 After removing stars with any $\rm NaN$ flux values, our final regression dataset comprises 285 O star light curves from TESS with corresponding labeled stellar information from IACOB.
 Since TESS observes stars across multiple sectors, the 285 light curves correspond to 106 unique stars, with each sector treated as an independent observation.
+The 106 unique O stars used comprise 19 early ($\leq \rm O6$), 53 mid ($\rm O6 <x \leq O8.5$), and 34 late ($\geq \rm O9$) type stars, with luminosity classes distributed as 53 dwarfs (IV -- V), 16 giants (III), and 37 supergiants (I -- II).
 Each star is characterized by measured stellar parameters: effective temperature ($T_{\rm eff}$) and surface gravity ($\log_{10} g$), and a derived spectroscopic luminosity ($\log_{10} \mathscr{L}$) defined by Equation \ref{eq1}.